BOISE CAR ACCIDENT LAWYER

 The short answer to this question is: as soon as possible!
 While you may not think that your injuries are serious enough to require medical treatment, injuries can take some time to fully manifest themselves.

-If your injuries do progress down the road and you decide at that point to seek medical treatment, the insurance company will likely refuse to cover it.
+If your injuries do progress down the road and you decide at that point to seek medical treatment, the insurance will likely refuse to cover it.
 They routinely argue that the symptoms and treatment can’t be accident related because you didn’t see a doctor until weeks after the accident.

 The best practice is to see a doctor as soon as you can after your accident, if nothing else to rule out the possibility of serious injury.
 Once you do that, follow your doctors’ recommendations exactly.